 A mohawk is undoubtedly one of the most daring haircuts for boys.
 It is bold, demands attention, and is probably not school-approved, but does that matter?
 No. it is the perfect option for the summer holidays or if you want to express yourself.
 There is a reason this is a look that has been around for decades.
 Pairing it with a skin fade makes it even more noticeable because the hair is faded on the sides of the head down to the skin, leaving just a long strip of hair in the middle.

 16. Line Up with Skin Fade

-Some looks are laid-back, and then there are the statement makers like a line-up with a skin fade.
+Some looks are laid-back, and then the statement makers are like a line-up with a skin fade.
 Skin fades and line-ups can be paired with most hairstyles and face shapes and create an edgy and cool appearance.
 The line-up is defined by the straight line or sharp angles shaved on the hairline, temples, or parting.
 The skin fade is a fade that works all the way down to the skin, hence the name.
-Together, it creates a distinctive appearance, is an excellent addition to any cut, and works with multiple hair textures.
+Together, it creates a distinctive appearance, are an excellent addition to any cut, and work with multiple hair textures.